mschuett/freifunkmeta/README.md

 # Freifunk Metadata Wordpress Plugin

-A small Wordpress plugin to render Freifunk metadata.
+A small Wordpress plugin to render Freifunk metadata according to the [api.freifunk.net](https://github.com/freifunk/api.freifunk.net) specification ([german description](http://freifunk.net/blog/2013/12/die-freifunk-api/)).

 It reads (and caches) JSON input from a configured URL and provides shortcodes to output the data.